Juan-Zambrano/Sample_Lesson_Plan/1/LessonPlan.md

 * Write a simple ASP.NET web application (Visual Studio)

-# Class Slides

-*Add link to google slide show for instructor to use.

 # Instructor Notes

 This lesson was designed for junior to intermediate level developers.
 Some students may find the material to be slow, while others may be lost due to gaps in core web developement knowledge.
-Through out this lecture take note of the students body language along with engagement.
-From prior experience developers who come from java tend to have a smoother transitions compared to a developer who only use's javascript,css, and html for their web stack.
-Python developers tend to also have a smooth transition assuming they worked on django and flask stacks.
+Throughout this lecture take note of the students body language along with engagement.
+From prior experience, developers who come from java tend to have smoother transitions compared to a developer who only uses javascript,css, and html for their web stack.
+Python developers tend to also have a smooth transition, assuming they've worked on django and flask stacks.

 Have your TA observe the class setting and try to explain concepts discussed today by comparing it to the stack that they are most comfortable with.